21-Day Racial Equity Habit Building Challenge©

 The Name Jar - Names are ours.
 But when our name is something others can’t pronounce, is it ok for them to change it to make it “easier” for them?
 The Name Jar is a must read in every classroom as it celebrates the joy of our name, our families, our journey through life.

 Reflecting and Journaling is a crucial piece of the challenge.
 Plan to take time everyday to reflect on what you chose to do, what you’re learning, and how you are feeling.
 Difficult emotions such as shame and anger, though uncomfortable to feel, can guide you to deeper self-awareness about how power and privilege impacts you and the people in your life.
-At the very least, use the “Reflect” space on the below tracking tool.
+At the very least, use the “Reflect” space on the reflecting journal tool.

 Create a Soundtrack4Justice playlist that fuels you and/or can serve as a conversation starter with people of all ages.